Tivcrmn/Space-VT-task2-demo/Report.md

 # clone the repo to your pc and cd the directory
 git clone https://github.com/Tivcrmn/Space-VT-task2-demo.git

-# install dependencies on the server
+# install dependencies both on the client and server
 npm install

-# server run at localhost:5000
+# client run at localhost:8080 and server run at localhost:5000
 npm run dev

-open the client/index.html
 ```

 ### Tech Stacks